fullmetalfenix/fullmetalfenix.github.io/README.md

 #Projects within!
 list of projects within this frontend portfolio.
-Note: these are mostly older projects, for updated info please contact me directly.
+Note: these projects are mostly designed to expand my education on these individual technologies, for updated info concerning sites I have worked on / created please contact me directly.

+##Portfolio Optimization
+Utilization of techniques practiced while obtaining my Nano Degree in mobile web development

 ##Bootstrap 4 Demo Page
 Created while taking lessons at teamtreehouse.com